You want to know do Pitbulls shed and, if so, how much? Short answer – yes, Pitbulls shed, a lot!

 Does the weather or season affect how much a dog sheds?

 We are all familiar with dogs shedding hair as the weather warms up.
-We have a red dog, and to this day we still don’t know what she is.
-Every year she loses large splotches of her hair and she looks terrible.
+We have a red dog, and we still don’t know what she is to this day.
+She loses large splotches of her hair every year, and she looks terrible.

-Off to the groomer she goes, or my wife breaks out the clippers.
+She goes to the groomer, or my wife breaks out the clippers.

 As summer ends, her coat tends to fill in thicker again, getting her ready for winter.

-It’s interesting to note that this has less to do with the temperature changes and more to do with daylight.
-Shorter daylight indicates it’s time to thicken up the fur, even in climates where it doesn’t necessarily mean it’s going to be cold.
+Interestingly, this has less to do with the temperature changes and more to do with daylight.
+Shorter daylight indicates it’s time to thicken up the fur, even in climates where it doesn’t necessarily mean it will be cold.

 Dogs also shed to get rid of damaged hair.
 Think of us and our skin.
-We replace our skin regularly as well although we don’t really notice it.
-It’s a way to get rid of old skin, scars, etc. Dog hair is the same way.
+We also replace our skin regularly, although we don’t really notice it.
+It’s a way to remove old skin, scars, etc. Dog hair is the same way.
 It gets old and needs to be replaced.
 Nature takes care of that for them (and for us!).

 Your dog’s diet can also affect how much they shed.
-If their diet consists of good, healthy choices, their coat will reflect their health and will need to be replaced less often.
-When a dog’s diet is not healthy, its hair isn’t healthy either so it will shed more.
+If their diet consists of good, healthy choices, their coat will reflect their health and must be replaced less often.
+When a dog’s diet is unhealthy, its hair isn’t healthy either, so it will shed more.
 You’ll notice this on stray dogs who have not been eating well and may be sick.

 What to know about Pitbulls and shedding